Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 ### Consistent Prefix Reads

 Another anomaly is when causal violations occur.
-Let\'s say w1 must come before w2, because w1 creates a row and w2 updates it.
+Let's say w1 must come before w2, because w1 creates a row and w2 updates it.

 Imagine these statements: